Biological Weapons Convention: Membership and joining the BWC

-The BWC has 185 States Parties as of February 2023, with South Sudan the most recent to become a party.
+The BWC has 189 States Parties as of May 2025, with Kiribati the most recent to become a party.
 Four states have signed but not ratified the treaty: Egypt, Haiti, Somalia, and Syria.
-Nine additional states have neither signed nor acceded to the treaty: Chad, Comoros, Djibouti, Eritrea, Israel, Kiribati, Micronesia, South Sudan and Tuvalu.
-For two of these 13 states not party to the convention, the process of joining is well advanced, while an additional four states have started the process.
+Four additional states have neither signed nor acceded to the treaty: Chad, Djibouti, Eritrea and Israel.
+For one of these ten states not party to the convention, the process of joining is well advanced, while an additional two states have started the process.
 The BWC's degree of universality remains low compared to other weapons of mass destruction regimes, including the Chemical Weapons Convention with 193 parties and the Treaty on the Non-Proliferation of Nuclear Weapons with 191 parties.

 States can join the BWC through either ratification, accession or succession, in accordance with their national constitutional processes, which often require parliamentary approval.
 Ratification applies to states which had previously signed the treaty before it entered into force in 1975.
 Since then, signing the treaty is no longer possible, but states can accede to it.
 Succession concerns newly independent states that accept to be bound by a treaty that the predecessor state had joined.
 The Convention enters into force on the date when an instrument of ratification, accession, or succession is deposited with at least one of the depositary governments (the Russian Federation, the United Kingdom, and the United States).

 Several countries made reservations when ratifying the BWC declaring that it did not imply their complete satisfaction that the treaty allows the stockpiling of biological agents and toxins for "prophylactic, protective or other peaceful purposes", nor should it imply recognition of other countries they do not recognize.

+JACKSNNZ

+JACKSNNZ (pronounced “Jacksons”) is the colloquial name of an informal grouping of the world's affluent non-EU countries, excluding the United States, within the context of the convention.
+The JACKSNNZ states are Japan, Australia, Canada, South Korea, Switzerland, Norway and New Zealand.
+The term originated in the proceedings to the Sixth Review Conference of the Biological and Toxins Weapons Convention held in Geneva in 2006.
+In the previous review conference talks broke down over American refusals to allow for a verification mechanism be established to monitor biological weapons programs in states parties.
+This was against the wishes of other WEOG (Western European and Others Group) states, which also include Canada, Turkey, Australasia and Western Europe.
+At the 2006 Review Conference the JACKSNNZ states remain supportive of a verification protocol (although are unlikely to push for it knowing that the current US government will not accede on this point).
+However, the JACKSNNZ also seeks balance within the WEOG, and to protect the interests of non-EU states.
+Takeshi Aoki, director of the Bioweapons and Chemical Weapons Conventions Division of the Japanese Ministry of Foreign Affairs said that JACKSNNZ is "neither a binding instrument, nor an exclusive one."